ArchArtNimaAI/IoT_Polito/README.md

 ## TELEGRAM BOT:
 I introduce a Telegram bot to control lights, update a catalog, and check sensor and light statuses.
 The aim is to create an interactive bot that simplifies home automation and user monitoring tasks.
-Communication occurs through connecting the user to the IoT gateway via the HTTP paradigm.
-Users can easily switch ON/OFF the apartment’s light remotely with the assistance of TelegramBot.
+Communication occurs by connecting the user to the IoT gateway via the HTTP paradigm.
+With the assistance of TelegramBot, users can easily switch ON/OFF the apartment’s light remotely.
 ![image](https://github.com/user-attachments/assets/7da180ab-e560-4d81-b059-53553ed4bb11)

 ### USER INTERFACE (Telegram Bot):